User's Guide to the Mount Angel Abbey Library

 6. No attempt should be made to take materials out of the building without checking them out through the circulation area.

 Violators will be asked to leave and may forfeit borrowing privileges and access to the library premises

-There is a dime-a-page self-service copier.
-Change is available at the circulation desk.
-Seminary students may use a key available at the circulation desk for making copies.
+The charge for using the photocopier is 10 cents a page payable at the circulation desk.
 Please do not add paper or attempt to clear paper jams; ask the attendant to do so.